-Look for Donde Dario (in Belen), Hatoviejo (various locations), or Brasarepa (in Envigado, where Anthony Bourdain went), for a really good plate.
+Look for Donde Dario (in Belen), Hatoviejo (various locations), or El Canasto del Balcon (in Envigado), for a really good plate.

 Parque de los Pies Descalzos

-The space is incredibly popular with families, as the children use it like a personal water park on hot afternoons.
+The space is incredibly popular with families, as the children use it as a personal water park on hot afternoons.

 But it’s also just a great place to relax, grab a bite to eat, or a fresh fruit juice and enjoy the day.

 Medellin has become famous for public spaces like this.

 Continuing walking to the west and you will encounter the incredible Parques del Rio, which is a pedestrian-friendly area that bridges both sides of the Medellin River, connecting downtown to Los Conquistadores.

 The highway used to run here, at the level of the park, but tunnels were excavated to place traffic below ground, making more room for the people.

 Yes, the water museum, it’s a pretty off-the-beaten-track place and not something that would immediately sound interesting, but as I’ve mentioned, Medellin does museums very well.